Turbo Router

 }Disable Routing

-To disable PJAX routing on a specific page, you may trigger a full reload by including the turbo-visit-control meta tag in the head section of the page with the reload value.
+The turbo router is disabled by default and must be explicitly enabled using the turbo-visit-control meta tag with the enable value (see above).
+To disable PJAX routing on a specific page where it was previously enabled, you may trigger a full reload by including the turbo-visit-control meta tag in the head section of the page with the reload value.
 This will disable the feature for incoming requests only.

 <head>